 An introduction to the principles and practices involved in the management of endangered species, communities and ecosystems.
 We will investigate how species natural history, ecology and population dynamics interact with human activities to impact the loss of species diversity.

-Prerequisites: BIOL 1108/ 1108L.
+Prerequisites: BIOL 1108/1108L all with C- or better